Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/README.md

 ## Challenges

-(We were unable to split the name column in the listings table.
-The name column contains extra irrelevant variables. )
+We were unable to split the name column in the listings table.
+The name column contains extra irrelevant variables.
+We were also unable to deal with the Null and N/A values because deleting them would affect our analysis as they are so many.
+Hence,we analyzed our data while ignoring them.

 ## Future Goals

-(would have explored more of the dataset)
+(would have explored more of the dataset by handling the Null Values Properly)